Anesthesia Types

 In these ensuing pages, we’ll discuss the various types;

-general anesthesia , where the patient is rendered unconscious;
+general , where the patient is rendered unconscious;

-regional anesthesia , where a region or segment of the body is anesthetized;
+regional , where a region or segment of the body is anesthetized;

-local anesthesia , where anesthetic soutions are injected into speficic areas for localized work.
+local , where "numbing" solutions are injected into specific areas for localized work.